-- 1. It is the policy of Antelope Valley College as stated in the catalog that a college student is expected to attend all sessions of the classes in which he/she is enrolled.
+1. It is the policy of Antelope Valley College as stated in the catalog that a college student is expected to attend all sessions of the classes in which he/she is enrolled.
 It is the responsibility of the student to personally notify the instructor when he/she is ill, to arrange for a make-up day, and to explain the reason for the absence to the instructor.
-This applies to classroom absence as well as clinical absence. - 2.
-Policies of the Associate Degree Nursing Program: - a.
+This applies to classroom absence as well as clinical absence.

+2. Policies of the Associate Degree Nursing Program:

+- a.
 Your enrollment in this course constitutes an agreement between yourself and Antelope Valley College and its faculty for this course.
 Your obligation is to attend class and meet the objectives of the course.
 Antelope Valley College's and the faculty's obligation is to provide an atmosphere that facilitates learning and opportunities to assist you in successful completion of this course.
 The attendance policy is on page 26 of this module. - b.
 Orientation is mandatory for all courses.
 Failure to attend the first clinical day will result in the student being dropped from the course unless the instructor has been notified in advance. - c.
 Students will be given copies of this policy at the beginning of each Nursing Science course.
-The students are required to sign their copy of this policy. - d.
+The students are required to sign their copy of this policy.
+The student is held accountable for the policies and procedures in the most current ADN Resource Manual. - d.
 Absence from class because of death in the family, illness, or a court mandated appearance, is an excused absence.
-At the discretion of the instructor a doctor's verification of illness may be requested. - e.
+At the discretion of the instructor, a doctor's verification of illness may be requested. - e.
 Requested make-up days for excused absences may be granted at the discretion of the lead and clinical instructor.
 Make-up days will be considered if a student's request is made during the first week of return from illness.
 Make-ups must constitute a complete clinical day. - f.
-Tardiness to the clinical area is considered in the total evaluation of the day's performance. - g.
-Absence from a scheduled examination h.
-Absence from clinical i.
-Clinical duty hours and breaks
+Tardiness to the clinical area is considered in the total evaluation of the day's performance.
+If the student is 1 minute tardy, this counts as 1 hour absence.

+g.
+Absence from a scheduled examination

-The student should notify the instructor if it will be necessary to be absent from the examination.
+The student must notify the instructor if it will be necessary to be absent from the examination.
+The absence must be an excused absence.
+If the instructor is not notified prior to the examination, the student receives a zero.
 The examination is taken upon the first day the student returns to class.
 The examination will be given at the convenience of the instructor.
 It is the student's responsibility to arrange this with the instructor.
 Any examination not taken will result in a score of 0.